Contaminant Fate and Transport Site Logo

 Title: ASSESSING THE PERMEABILITY OF AGRICULTURAL FILMS.

-item Papiernik, Sharon
+item Schneider, Sharon

 item Yates, Scott

-item Gan, J. - UC RIVERSIDE, CA
+item GAN, J. - UC RIVERSIDE, CA

 Submitted to: Meeting Abstract